glynnbird/mangogrep/README.md

 cat mydb-snapshot* | mangogrep --where "(active=true OR email_verified=true) AND email='lydia.gordon@hotmail.com'"
 ```

-Or you can use Mango selectors:
+Or you can use Mango selectors, which unlocks per-field regular expressions:

 ```sh
 # use a regular expression on the email field to find all documents with hotmail email fields